‘Yos’ pole welcomes guests to Malahat territory

 The “Yos” (Thunderbird) pole has been cemented to mark a section of the Trans Canada Trail that travels along the west side of Malahat Mountain.
 It was unveiled during an event on Oct.
 24.

-The carving was shaped by several youth from Malahat Nation (Troy, Damian and Malden Harry), who worked with Stz’uminus artist Luke Marston and Nuu-chah-nulth artist Moy Sutherland Jr.
+The carving was shaped by several youth from Malahat Nation (Troy, Damian and Malden Harry), who worked with Stz’uminus artist John Marston and Nuu-chah-nulth artist Moy Sutherland Jr.

 The project was the result of a partnership between the nation, Cowichan Valley Regional District and School District 79.